Skip to main content

 Our Goals

-Key goals of the plan are to 1) bolster system access (create an efficient system to access housing, behavioral health, employment, and other needed services to reduce the number of people living on our streets and cycling through our criminal justice system, and develop clear, successful pathways to housing with supports and additional opportunities for people experiencing homelessness); 2) increase collaboration/efficiency = reduce costs (increase collaboration and systemic efficiency to realize cost savings and improve outcomes); 3) require criminal accountability (hold people accountable for criminal acts and prevent people from further involvement with the criminal justice system) and 4) decriminalize homelessness (ensure accountability in our communities while not criminalizing acts related to homelessness).
+1. Bolster system access (create an efficient system to access housing, behavioral health, employment, and other needed services to reduce the number of people living on our streets and cycling through our criminal justice system, and develop clear, successful pathways to housing with supports and additional opportunities for people experiencing homelessness);

 The Challenges